hugelton/3DP-Stencil-Generator/README.md

 # 3DP-Stencil-Generator
 KiCad 3D Printable Stencil Generator Plugin

+## Acknowledgements
+This repository is derived from the original work by **Leo Kuroshita** ([Hugelton](https://github.com/hugelton)), creator of the [3DP-Stencil-Generator](https://github.com/hugelton/3DP-Stencil-Generator).
+Many thanks to him for making the code available as open source.
+My contributions primarily focus on adding support for PCB outlines, refining the handling of small pads, and introducing differentiation between the front and back sides of the PCB.

 ## Features

 - Generates a stencil frame based on the Edge.Cuts (PCB outline) or User.3 layer